kktuax/youtupi/README.md

 YouTube (mobile) web frontend for your Raspberry Pi
 ---------------------------------------------------

-YouTuPi lets you play [YouTube](http://www.youtube.com/) videos in your [http://www.raspberrypi.org/](Raspberry Pi) using a (mobile) web interface.
+YouTuPi lets you play [YouTube](http://www.youtube.com/) videos in your [Raspberry Pi](http://www.raspberrypi.org/) using a (mobile) web interface.

-YouTube video search uses the YouTube Data API.
-Videos are added to a playlist with the usual options (next/pause/resume/stop).
+Video search is performed in the client using the YouTube Data API.
+Videos are added to a playlist with the usual options: next/pause/resume/stop.
 The video URL is retrieved using [youtube-dl](http://rg3.github.com/youtube-dl/) and the actual playback happens in the [Omxplayer](https://github.com/huceke/omxplayer).

 Technologies used
 -----------------